 With a rational and researched optimism, Byron sees the future not as a world in a downward spiral, but as destined for progress beyond our imaginations.

 A Message in a Bottle – Byron on Writing

-“The best thing to me about writing is that your message goes out into the world, and you have no idea who will see it.
-It goes to people you could live a hundred lifetimes and never pass on the street.
+“The best thing to me about writing is that my message goes out into the world, and I have no idea who will see it.
+It goes to people I could live a hundred lifetimes and never pass on the street.

 About every other day, I get a note from someone who read something I wrote, or saw a video I was in, or attended one of my talks, and such great things have come out of them.
 For instance, I had the great opportunity to work with a museum on an exhibit about the future.
-A person hearing one of my speeches made an introduction for me, and I ended up as a dinner guest at Vice President Biden’s house.
+A person hearing one of my speeches made an introduction for me, and I ended up as a dinner guest at our then Vice President’s home.
 On another occasion, something I wrote led to an amazing visit to Mount Athos in Greece where over a thousand monks live in monasteries the same way they did 500 years ago.

-One day, I received a phone call from an unknown international number, and it was Mexico’s former president, Vicente Fox, who had discovered Infinite Progress while browsing the Kindle store.
+One day, I received a phone call from an unknown international number, and it was Mexico’s prior president, Vicente Fox, who had discovered Infinite Progress while browsing the Kindle store.
 He told me he loved the book and invited me to stay at his home and teach at his presidential library.
-That was amazing, and a great honor.
+That was an amazing trip where, among other things, my meager chessplaying skills were compared favorably to Fidel Castro’s by a man who played against him.
 And so, I keep writing, sending out messages in bottles.”

 Deep Dive Into AI: Limits of AI

 "How We Will Age Within 20 Years" by Byron Reese